Pink Floyd – The Wall: Critical reception

 Waters said of the film: "I found it was so unremitting in its onslaught upon the senses, that it didn't give me, anyway, as an audience, a chance to get involved with it," although he had nothing but praise for Geldof's performance.

 Gilmour stated (on the "In the Studio with Redbeard" episodes of The Wall, A Momentary Lapse of Reason and On an Island) that the conflict between him and Waters started with the making of the film.
 Gilmour also stated on the documentary Behind The Wall (which was aired on the BBC in the UK and VH1 in the US) that "the movie was the less successful telling of The Wall story as opposed to the album and concert versions."

+While Parker remained very proud of the final film, he would later admit in an interview that he never should've made the film, stating that making it was "too miserable an exercise for me to gain any pleasure from looking back at the process".
+He would remain friends with both Gilmour and Mason after completing it, but stayed hostile with Scarfe and would not see Waters again until 2011, when he was invited by the latter to a live performance of the album in London and was able to make peace with both.

 Although the symbol of the crossed hammers used in the film was not related to any real group, it was adopted by white supremacist group the Hammerskins in the late 1980s.